 Lake Oroville State Recreation Area can be a fun or frustrating place to fish, depending on your goals.

-If you’re looking for a nice lake – clean water, camping, boating and fishing – that also has a ton of fish, then Oroville is a fun and enjoyable place to be.
+If you’re looking for a nice lake – clean water, camping, boating and spotted bass fishing – that also has a ton of fish, then Lake Oroville is a fun and enjoyable place to be this summer.

-However, if you’re looking for an easier shot at quality fish, then you might want to head to Clear Lake, Berryessa, or the Delta.
+However, if you’re looking for a shot at quality fish, then you might want to head to Clear Lake, Berryessa, or the Delta.

 Lake Oroville sits at 900 feet of elevation and is approximately 25 miles long, end-to-end, with about 150 miles of shoreline.
 Located an hour north of Sacramento, Oroville is a relatively short drive from just about anywhere in the greater Bay Area.

 There are four river arms, or forks as they’re called here: South Fork, Middle Fork, North Fork, and Lime Saddle.
 The South Fork and Lime Saddle are where many of the elusive largemouth tend to be found.
 The North Fork and Middle Fork generally have cooler inflowing water, and on warm days you may find a refreshing breeze in the North Fork.

 Spotted bass is the predominant species in Oroville, but the lake also holds trout, sturgeon, salmon, and catfish, along with crappie and bluegill.
 The forage base consists of pond smelt, threadfin shad, crawfish, and whatever else might be unfortunate enough to slip into the water that the bass can get a hold of.
 There are a few smallmouth and largemouth, but don’t expect to catch many of them.